apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>volumeSource describes the volume will be restored from the specified volume of the backup targetVolumes.
+<p>Describes the volume that will be restored from the specified volume of the backup targetVolumes.
-required if the backup uses volume snapshot.</p>
+This is required if the backup uses a volume snapshot.</p>
 </td>
 </tr>
 <tr>